mah0x211/lenv/README.md

 1. download a binary release from the [releases](https://github.com/mah0x211/lenv/releases) page.
 2. extract the downloaded file and place the `lenv` command in the desired location. (e.g. `/usr/local/bin/lenv`)
 3. run a `lenv setup` command to set up the required files and directories.
-    - you can also run a `lenv -g setup` command to set up the required files and directories in the `/usr/local/lenv` directory.
+    - run `lenv -g setup` command to set up in the global directory.
+    - run `lenv -p setup` command to set up in the project (current) directory.

 **Setting up the `.lenvrc` file.**